 Platypus generally find it difficult or impossible to climb vertical or near-vertical concrete or metal surfaces, particularly if large volumes of water cascade down the surface.
 Weir walls can therefore act as barriers that prevent these animals from being able to swim freely along the length of a water course.
-Platypus can exit the channel and walk around otherwise impassable vertical barriers, with travel documented to occur around sizable natural barriers such as Mackenzie Falls in Grampians National Park in western Victoria (20+ metres high) and concrete weir walls measuring up to at least 8 metres in height.
-However, leaving the water also exposes the platypus to increased mortality risks, e.g. due to predation or being hit by cars.
+Platypus can exit the channel and walk around otherwise impassable vertical barriers, with travel documented to occur around sizable natural barriers such as Mackenzie Falls in Grampians National Park in western Victoria (20+ metres high) and concrete weir walls measuring up to at least 8 metres high.
+However, leaving the water also exposes a platypus to increased mortality risks, e.g. due to predation or being hit by cars.

 O’Connor J, Stuart I, and Jones M (2017) Guidelines for the design, approval and construction of fishways.
 Arthur Rylah Institute for Environmental Research Technical Reports Series No. 274.